IgniteUI/igniteui-angular/src/buttonGroup/README.md

 # Examples

-Using `igx-ButtonGroup` to organize buttons into an js blocks styled button group.
+Using `igx-ButtonGroup` to organize buttons into an for Angular styled button group.
 ```html
     <igx-buttongroup multiSelection="false" [values]="buttons" [alignment]="alignment">
     </igx-buttongroup>